laravel/scout/readme.md

 ## Introduction

-Laravel Scout provides a simple, driver based solution for adding full-text search to your Eloquent models.
+Laravel Scout provides a simple, driver-based solution for adding full-text search to your Eloquent models.

 ## Official Documentation